JoshuaRibeiro/SalaryCalc/README.md

 # SalaryCalc
-You can read a full breakdown of the code here: https://medium.com/@joshuaribeiro1996/
+View breakdown of the code here: https://medium.com/@joshuaribeiro1996/

 SalaryCalc has 2 applets: